 After the truck is loaded and on its way, you’ll be given a delivery window.
 For long-distance moves, this can range from a couple of days to several weeks, depending on how far you’re going.
 Your moving coordinator will keep you updated so you know when to expect the truck’s arrival.
 This is also where a company’s commitment to customer support shines through.
 A trustworthy mover will provide transparent pricing with no hidden fees, so the final bill matches your quote.
 Clear communication and straightforward policies are the foundation of a positive moving experience, from the first call to the last box being unpacked.

-Common Myths About Cross-Country Moving
+Debunking Common Cross-Country Moving Myths

 Moving across the country is a huge undertaking, and it’s easy to get overwhelmed by all the information out there.
 Unfortunately, a lot of that information is based on common myths that can lead to stress, unexpected costs, and a bad moving experience.
 Let’s clear up some of the biggest misconceptions so you can plan your move with confidence and find a mover you can trust.